 Representative list of countries and areas

-Major maritime countries are those with more than 2 million gross tons of shipping.
-Major supplier of seafarers are those with more than 10,000 seafarers like the Philippines which now sits second to China.
+Major suppliers of seafarers are those with more than 10,000 seafarers like the Philippines which now sits second to China.

 Changes in consumer prices (CPI)

-CPI examines the weighted average of prices in a basket of consumer goods and services such as food, medical care, utilities and transportation over a period of time.
+CPI examines the weighted average of prices in a basket of consumer goods and services such as food, medical care, utilities, and transportation over a period of time.

 Changes in exchange rates